themayursinha/blog/_posts/2026-09-18-i-tested-a-model-that-refuses-to-write-anything.md

 In September 2026, TypeSafe put a model on OpenRouter with a description that read like a joke aimed at me.
 [Jev](https://openrouter.ai/~typesafe/jev-latest) does not generate text.
 You hand it your application's state and a typed question, and it hands back a typed decision with a probability attached.
 You skip the JSON prompt entirely, and nothing needs validating against a schema.

 I have spent a lot of this year arguing that security decisions belong in deterministic code and not in a model's judgement.
 So a model that returns a probability instead of a paragraph should have been the version of this technology I could actually live with.
 I built a small harness, ran it against real hosted Jev on 34 security cases, and got a result that resists the headline I wanted to write.
-Jev answered in about a quarter of a second for one forty-seventh of the cost of Claude Haiku 4.5, a small cheap model, and it landed two fewer decisions out of 34.
+Jev answered in about a quarter of a second for one forty-seventh of the cost of Claude Haiku 4.5, a small cheap model, and it landed 23 of the 34 decisions against Haiku's 27.

 ## What it actually does